quinnandrews/spring-local-postgresql/README.md

 # Spring Local PostgreSQL

 ## Description
-Provides configuration of an embedded PostgreSQL database (via Testcontainers) within Spring Boot Applications for local development and testing.
+Provides enhanced configuration of an embedded PostgreSQL database provided by Testcontainers.
+For use within Spring Boot Applications to support local development in addition to integration test execution.

-Requires minimal configuration using Spring conventions, but a variety of optional properties are supported to override default behavior.
+Requires minimal configuration using Spring conventions, but a variety of optional properties are provided to override default behavior and control the underlying container's configuration by profile.

+## Features
+- Configure whether the embedded PostgreSQL is active or not.
+Allows you to control its activation by profile.
+- Configure the Docker image to contain the embedded PostgreSQL.
+Allows you to match your local and test environments with the version of PostgreSQL running in production.
+- Configure the embedded PostgreSQL to run on a defined, fixed port.
+Useful for local development so that developers can connect to the database with their client of choice with consistent configuration.
+- Configure whether to follow the containers log output.
+Useful for troubleshooting.
+- Configure the database name to match production.
+- Configure a database super user to handle migration scripts and a second user with fewer privileges for the Application to use.
+- Configure an SQL script to run when the PostgreSQL database is spun up.

 ## Rationale
 When developing an Application that uses PostgreSQL in production, an embedded PostgreSQL server provides the benefits of using an in-memory database, like H2, but avoids the downsides.
 The database is spun up and torn down when the Application starts up and shuts down, but developers are able to utilize PostgreSQL features (that alternatives like H2 may not support) and the test and local environments better resemble production.
 Development is more effective and reliable.

-While Testcontainers is meant to be used exclusively in support of integration tests, this module is designed to support running the Application locally as well, reducing the overhead of maintaining Testcontainers and some other solution that fundamentally does the same thing.
+While Testcontainers is meant to be used exclusively in support of integration tests, this project is designed to support running the Application locally as well, reducing the overhead of maintaining Testcontainers and some other solution that fundamentally does the same thing.
 There is no need to maintain a local PostgreSQL server nor additional Docker configuration inside or outside the project.

 ## Requirements
 ### Java 17